ale94mleon/BindFlow/docs/source/guides/performance/index.md

 - {math}`T_E=` average time (in hours) to complete the production equilibration simulation
 - {math}`T_S=` average time (in hours) to complete the sample simulation

 This formula provides a lower bound for the execution time.
 In practice, you should account for an additional ± 0.2 days to accommodate for the remaining tasks, scheduling overheads and runtime variations.
-Nevertheless, this estimation is usually reliable, as the total time is dominated by the FEP complex simulations.
+Nevertheless, this estimation is usually reliable, as the total time is dominated by the production MD steps.
 The value of {math}`T_E` and {math}`T_S` can be determined either from preliminary test runs or by monitoring ongoing simulations

 ````{dropdown} Example Calculation
 :color: info